MatteoOrganek/MatteoOrganek.github.io/content/week3.md

 ## Application Selection for Performance Testing

 To be able to observe CPU, RAM, I/O or network spikes, I decided to use applications dedicated to stress testing [[8]](/references.md), as normal applications such as web browsers or calculators do not fully consume each resource.
-Below you may find the application selection matrix, based on a research on the web.
+Below you may find the application selection matrix, based on researching the web.

 &nbsp;